-Asylum seekers are not eligible for any state or federal benefits.
+Asylum seekers are not eligible for state or federal benefits.
 Although 44 countries accept individualized asylum applications, the United States is the only country that denies asylum seekers access to critical services and significantly delays the ability to work.
 Unable to financially support themselves, many asylum seekers are subject to extreme poverty, predatory networks, and profound isolation during the immigration process.

 Asylum seekers have one year from their most recent date of entry into the U.S. to file for asylum.
-Once an asylum application is received by the U.S. government, a client must wait 150 days from that date to be eligible to apply a work permit or Employment Authorization Document (EAD).
+Once an asylum application is received by the U.S. government, a client must wait 180 days from that date to be eligible to apply a work permit or Employment Authorization Document (EAD).
 Regulations provide for a 90-day processing time for EADs, but USCIS regularly fails to meet this deadline.
-It is not uncommon for asylum seekers to wait 1.5 years from U.S. entry before they receive work authorization.
+It is not uncommon for asylum seekers to wait one year from U.S. entry before they receive work authorization.

 How long does the asylum process take?

 The USCIS Ombudsman indicates that the affirmative asylum backlog (the backlog with the Asylum Offices, as opposed to the Immigration Court backlog) has increased from 9,274 cases on September 30, 2011 to 128,303 cases as of December 31, 2015 (USCIS, 2016).
 The number of pending cases has created an unprecedented backlog, meaning asylum seekers wait years before their legal situation is resolved.
 As of December 2016, an asylum seeker living in DC Metro waited an average of 683 days - almost two years - before their case received a hearing at the USCIS Asylum Office.
 If their case was referred to Immigration Court, the asylum process was further lengthened by an average of 616 days (Trac Immigration, 2016).

 How do asylum seekers learn about ASAP?